 Some view it as a risky market, and it’s important to give some thought to why.
 One analysis compared forex trading to gambling, suggesting that the high volume of trading and rapid movement of prices makes for an unpredictable environment.
 While another suggested the issue of overbought or sold currencies can become problematic.

 Can You Earn Dividends Forex Trading?

 However, it’s also worth noting that most any form of investment can accurately be compared to gambling in one way or another.
-And having said that, there are also many benefits that people see in forex trading.
+There are techniques that can be applied to issues such as trading overbought oversold stocks that can help minimize this issue too.
+Indeed, there are also many other benefits that people see in forex trading.
 Comparing forex trading to stock market investment, one article cited several features of the former that make it appealing to so many people all over the world.

 Ultimately the idea of forex trading will either appeal or not based on your own preferences as an investor.
 Like any other sort of financial investment, it mostly comes down to how well you feel you understand the market, and whether the logistics of it work with your schedule and tendencies.

 But, if you do decide to dabble in forex, one of your early queries might be this: can you earn dividends buying and selling currency?

 In a strict, conventional sense, the answer is no. However, trading currency does expose you to shifting interest rates that can provide the opportunity for something very similar.